 Stormwater Permit For Construction Activity

-Before commencing construction activity, the owner or operator of a construction project that will involve soil disturbance of one or more acres must obtain coverage under the State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity, informally known as the Construction General Permit (CGP).
+Throughout New York State, before commencing construction, the owner or operator of construction activities that will involve soil disturbance of one or more acres must obtain coverage under the State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity, succinctly referred to as the Construction General Permit (CGP).
+Alternatively, the owner or operator of such construction activities must obtain coverage under an individual SPDES permit.

 See the Construction Stormwater Toolbox webpage for Technical Requirements and their Supplemental Documents, Technical Tools, and Training & Certification Information.

-See the State Pollutant Discharge Elimination System (SPDES) Permit Program webpage, Table 1 for SPDES General Permit Fees, for annual and one time initial authorization fees for Construction SPDES Permits.
+See the State Pollutant Discharge Elimination System (SPDES) Permit Program webpage, Table 1 for SPDES General Permit Fees, for annual and one time initial authorization fees associated with the CGP.

 Permit Document